vbilopav/vb-spa/README.md

 #### Templating engine with familiar syntax.

 It uses ES6 template string which are supported nativly by browsers.
-Templating includes processing custom data and template composition (ability to import another template into specific place.
+Templating includes processing custom data and template composition  - ability to import another template into specific place.
 See wiki for more information.

 #### Client side router